AI-Obedience/Violin/README.md

 ## 🎨 Introduction

-  Recent advances in generative AI have shown human-level performance in complex content creation.
-  However, we identify a "Paradox of Simplicity": models that can render complex scenes often fail at trivial, low-entropy tasks, such as generating a uniform pure color image.
-  We argue this is a systemic failure related to uncontrollable emergent abilities.
-  As models scale, strong priors for aesthetics and complexity override deterministic simplicity, creating an "aesthetic bias" that hinders the model's transition from data simulation to true intellectual abstraction.
+Generative AI excels at complexity but faces a "Paradox of Simplicity": models often fail at low-entropy tasks like generating pure color images.
+We attribute this to "aesthetic bias," where emergent scaling priors override deterministic simplicity, hindering the transition to true abstraction.
-  To better investigate this problem, we formalize the concept of AI Obedience, a hierarchical framework that grades a model's ability to transition from probabilistic approximation to pixel-level determinism (Levels 1 to 5).
-  We introduce Violin, the first systematic benchmark designed to evaluate Level 4 Obedience through three deterministic tasks: color purity, image masking, and geometric shape generation.
+We formalize AI Obedience (Levels 1–5) and introduce Violin, the first benchmark for Level 4 Obedience, testing color purity, masking, and geometric shapes.

-  Using Violin, we evaluate several state-of-the-art models and reveal that closed-source models generally outperform open-source ones in deterministic precision.
-Interestingly, performance on our benchmark correlates with the benchmark in natural image generation.
-  Our work provides a foundational framework and tools for achieving better alignment between human instructions and model outputs.
+**Violin Benchmark** comprises three tasks:

 ![Benchmark Diagram](assets/benchmark_display.png)